navipartner/docs/content/en/docs/np_pay/how-to/setup/index.md

 1. Click the ![Lightbulb](Lightbulb_icon.PNG) button, enter **EFT Setup**, and choose the related link.
 2. In **Payment Type POS** provide **T**.
-    The T payment type uses NP Pay as the service provider.
+    The T payment type uses NP Pay as the payment service provider.
 3. Provide the number of the POS unit you wish to attach NP Pay to in **POS Unit No**.
 4. In **EFT Integration Type** open the pop-up by clicking ![Elipsis icon](elipsis_icon.png) and select **ADYEN_CLOUD**.
 5. With the line selected, navigate to the **Payment Type Parameters**.